filecoin-project/FIPs/resources/fip-replaceBatchBalancer/FIPxxxxAppendix.md

 ## Appendix

-This document describes simulations related to FIPxxxx: "Removing Batch Balancer, Replacing It With a Per-sector Fee and Removing Gas-limited Constraints".
+This document describes simulations related to FIP-0100: "Removing Batch Balancer, Replacing It With a Per-sector Fee and Removing Gas-limited Constraints".

 ### Simulation Methodology